-The Specials is full of these; the Pterodactyls, the anal slugs (it's a pretty good one), the Colossal Blister, Amok and the Scabies(not Scurvy) incident, and why Deadly Girl's action figure is not available in Vermont.
+- The Specials is full of these; the Pterodactyls, the anal slugs (it's a pretty good one), the Colossal Blister, Amok and the Scabies(not Scurvy) incident, and why Deadly Girl's action figure is not available in Vermont.

-There is a brief mention of a Noodle Incident in the first Spider-Man film.
+- There is a brief mention of a Noodle Incident in the first Spider-Man film.
 While Peter's class is visiting the laboratory at the beginning of the film, several of the students are screwing off, prompting their teacher to say, "Remember, it is a privilege to be here.
 We're guests of Columbia University's Science Department, so behave accordingly.
 Let's not have a repeat of our trip to the planetarium."

-In the Star Trek reboot, Scotty's been exiled to the middle of nowhere for some experiment involving transporters and "Admiral Archer's prized beagle."
+- In Star Trek (2009), Scotty's been exiled to the middle of nowhere for some experiment involving transporters and "Admiral Archer's prized beagle."
 It is heavily implied — but not actually said — that he transported the beagle to prove his theories.
 Indirectly subverted — if inexplicably — in the novelization when the beagle rematerializes on the Enterprise.
 Try not to think about it too hard.

-In Star Trek: Into Darkness', Bones tells Carol that he once performed a Cesarean-section on a Gorn and delivered octuplets.
-The Noodle Incident is how'' he found himself in that situation to begin with (the Gorn aren't friendly with the Federation).
+- In Star Trek Into Darkness, Bones tells Carol that he once performed a Cesarean-section on a Gorn and delivered octuplets.
+The Noodle Incident is how he found himself in that situation to begin with (the Gorn aren't friendly with the Federation).

-During their introductory shot in Episode II, Obi-wan tells Anakin to "Relax.
+- During their introductory shot in Episode II, Obi-Wan tells Anakin to "Relax.
 I haven't seen you this tense since we fell into that nest of gundarks."
 Anakin responds with "You fell into that nightmare, Master, and I rescued you."

-In Episode 3, Anakin and Obi-wan have one listed under their adventures.
+- In Episode 3, Anakin and Obi-Wan have one listed under their adventures.